 (j) Consequential loss of any kind.

-Financial security and property security are always top concerns.
-Which is how the traditional rental deposit before renting a house came into practice.
-It serves a way to hold tenants accountable for every deed done to the house.
+Financial security and property security are always top concerns, which is how the traditional rental deposit before renting a house came into practice.
+It serves as a way to hold tenants accountable for every deed done to the house.

 In 75% of our cases, the landlords usually claim more than RM1000 with rental and unpaid utilities.
-Those who claim less than RM1000 is because of unpaid utilities, minor repairs and cleaning fees after the tenant leaves without proper procedure.
+Those who claim less than RM1000 are because of unpaid utilities, minor repairs, and cleaning fees after the tenant leaves without proper procedure.

 SPEEDHOME ensures that you will have quality tenants.
-We minimize your risks by filtering out tenants out for you.
-Did you know as March 2019, 14% of tenants did not made the cut due to unsatisfactory CTOS score.
-The quality tenants are chosen to ensure that they are able to pay on time and lower the risk of default tenants.
+We minimize your risks by filtering out tenants for you.
+Did you know as March 2019, 14% of tenants did not cut due to unsatisfactory CTOS scores.
+The quality tenants are chosen to ensure that they can pay on time and lower the risk of default tenants.

 So what are you waiting for?
-Our numbers did the talk, and it’s time for you to rent your unit of with us, far superior service than agents.
+Our numbers did the talk, and it’s time for you to rent your unit with us, which is far superior service than agents.
 Insure and secure your property up to RM42,000 and save yourself from bad tenants with SPEEDHOME!